 Isn’t a senior couple divorcing rare?

-No. Now that people are living longer, there are more and more divorces involving long-term marriages.
+No. For several reasons, there are more and more divorces involving long-term marriages.

 After being married for more than twenty-five years, would not the couple be used to each other, so why would there be a divorce?

 My husband has been the primary breadwinner in the family.
 Will I lose social security benefits on his account if there is a divorce?

-A former spouse, age sixty-two or more, who has not remarried, can receive social security benefits on account of the other spouse if the marriage lasted more than ten years.
+A former spouse, age sixty-two or more who has not remarried, can receive social security benefits on account of the other spouse if the marriage lasted more than ten years.
 As over-simplified, when the worker spouse retires, dies, or becomes disabled, the former spouse can often receive monthly benefits equal to fifty percent of what the worker spouse receives.
 For more specific information in this regard, you need to obtain the advice of counsel.
-Also, the social security administration has good basic information regarding divorce and social security.
+Note that the social security administration has good basic information regarding divorce and social security.